luis-a-miranda/New-York-Data-Science-Project/README.md

 <td><img src="complaint_per_15zip.png" width=600></td>
 <td><img src="complaint_per_15streets.png" width=600></td>

-3. Lastly, the mean values for any particular characteristic per complaint type is calculated and after a analysis of variance (ANOVA) is performed.
+3. Lastly, the mean values of house feature per complaint type is calculated and after an analysis of variance (ANOVA) is performed.

 The F-test calculates the ratio of variation between groups mean, over the variation within each of the sample groups.
 - Large F implies strong correlation, usually F>1 is a decent value.